harun-abdullah/ip/docs/README.md

 ### Creating Event tasks - "event" / "e" + (description) + "/from" + (date/time) + "/to" + (date/time)

-Lets the user create an event with a specific time.
+Lets the user create an event with specific starting and ending time.

 Example: `event CS2103T meeting /at 16/09/2025 1400`